cronosnull/spark_dupfinder/README.md

 To use it in cluster mode the files and the environment need to be in a shared location (mounted in the same path in all nodes).

 # Local mode install
+*Note*, in local mode it will be slower than other native solutions (this script have been desinged to scale into multiple nodes).
+You should consider tools like [fslint](http://www.pixelbeat.org/fslint/) or [fdupes](https://github.com/adrianlopezroche/fdupes) in this case.

   - Create the environment